NelisW/myOpenHab/docs/050-DS18B20-temperature.md

 ![test](images/DS18B20-RPi-schematic.png)

+You can add as many DS18B20 sensors as yoou wish, all in parallel (use a single 4.7 kOhm resistor).
+The results from each of these sensors are written in a series of directories `/sys/bus/w1/devices/28*` (starting with 28 and ending with the device ID).
 The temperature values are written to the file `/sys/bus/w1/devices/28__ADDRESS__/w1_slave`.
 To see the results open a terminal and type

     cat /sys/bus/w1/devices/28__ADDRESS__/w1_slave